Exabyte-io/documentation/docs/compute/benchmarks-and-scalability.md

 <!-- by MM -->

-This page contains brief overview of the benchmarks for high-throughput calculations, distributed memory calculations and performance within one compute node.
+This page a contains brief overview of the benchmarks for high-throughput calculations, distributed memory calculations and performance within one compute node.
 For more detailed information about case studies, including "high-throughput study of new metallic alloys" and "study of solid-state battery materials" please visit [this page](https://exabyte.io/#case-study).

 ## High-throughput scalability study